Research Project: DNA Binding Domains

 Step 2 - Identify Targetable Cavities: Utilize advanced simulation and docking techniques to identify and characterize cryptic or allosteric binding cavities within these protein-DNA complexes.

 Step 3 - Targeted Drug Development: Develop targeted drug development strategies focused on identifying or designing small molecules that can fit into these identified cavities to modulate (enhance or disrupt) the receptor’s DNA binding activity.
 This is a crucial step towards creating novel therapeutics for diseases driven by nuclear receptor dysfunction or p53 mutation.
+Building upon the structural insights from Steps 1 and 2, this phase focuses on rational drug design aimed at modulating the DNA-binding behavior of nuclear receptors and transcription factors.
+The goal is to develop small molecules that selectively interact with cryptic or allosteric cavities identified in the protein-DNA interface, thereby influencing transcriptional regulation in a therapeutically beneficial manner.

 Implications of this Research